raw-lab/potato/README.md

 This is the code and analysis for this article.

-Journal Article is: Lauren B. Braley, Jeremy B. Jewell, Jodi L. Humann, Dorrie Main, Guadalupe A. Mora-Romero, Natalia Moroz, James W. Woodhall, Jose Figueroa, Richard Allen White III and Kiwamu Tanaka<br />
+Journal Article is: ***Nanopore sequencing with GraphMap for comprehensive pathogen detection in potato field soil*** <br />
-**Nanopore sequencing with GraphMap for comprehensive pathogen detection in potato field soil** <br />
+Lauren B. Braley, Jeremy B. Jewell, Jodi L. Humann, Dorrie Main, Guadalupe A. Mora-Romero, Natalia Moroz, James W. Woodhall, Jose Figueroa, Richard Allen White III and Kiwamu Tanaka<br />

 **Analysis**